adi3/robotics-workshop-guide/content/Build Simulation/1_broadcast_robot_desc.md

 rosparam get -p /robot_description
 ```

-You should see some XML output printed in the terminal that describes the form-factor and physics of the robot.
+4. You will see some XML output printed in the terminal that describes the form-factor and physics of the robot.

 ![Robot Description](/robot-desc.png?classes=border)